highcharts/highcharts/docs/dashboards/your-first-dashboard.md

 const board = new Dashboards.Board('container', {...})
 ```

+## 5. Add mandatory options
 For the dashboard to work, two options are mandatory:

+### gui
-* __gui__ - Here, you can define the layout of the dashboard by specifying rows and cells
+This is an objects that is used to define the layout of the dashboard by specifying rows and cells

 ```js
 gui: {